FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 Applied to rows in the table.
 Will filter out the row if boolean is false.
 If using the draggableColumns prop, use the index = columnIndices[UIColIndex] to index the row inside of your rowFilter function.
 This will ensure the correct column is used in the filter criteria if user has moved the columns.
+If you are using the rowFilter, you should also keep your source data in sync with changes made in the Spreadsheet.
+If you don't keep your source data in sync with the Spreadsheet, changes will be lost when you apply a new rowFilter.

 ### draggableColumns: boolean (default: false)
 If true, the column headers can be dragged to re-order them